Lee Sharpe: Personal life

 On 25 August 2005, Sharpe's autobiography My Idea of Fun was published, describing his time as a footballer and his resulting celebrity status.
+In the book Sharpe described his relationship with former United manager Alex Ferguson and referred to him as a "bully".
+In more recent interviews he has since gone on to criticise Ferguson for blanking him when the two have crossed paths at future events organised by Manchester United.

 In October 2021, Sharpe and his family moved to Xàbia, Spain.
 That December, he opened a sports bar named "Sharpey's".